nirkr/phishing-emails/readme.md

 * app shows mail from server
 * app has signin page with connects with the server
-* there is still work to connect completely the auth availability to rendered data
+* auth is being checked by currentUser API - there is still work to connect completely the auth availability to rendered data

 ## server:
 express, jwt